ljmartin/technical-notes/docs/index.md

 # ljmartin's technical notes

-Short and simple notes on data science topics
+Technical notes on data science topics

 !!! note "Already Open note"
     This one you can see